-A bridge (fixed partial denture) is a device used to replace/fill the gap where teeth are missing or removed.
+A bridge is a fixed partial denture used to fill the gap where a tooth or a group of teeth are missing or removed.
 Fixed bridges are permanently bonded into place and can only be removed by a dental professional.

 Fixed bridges are typically cemented to the natural teeth next to the space left by the missing tooth.
-A Pontic (false tooth) replaces the lost tooth.
-Crowns, which are cemented onto the natural teeth, provide support for the bridge.
+As for the parts of the bridge, the false tooth, or a pontic, replaces the lost tooth.
+Then there are the crowns, which are cemented onto the natural teeth to provide support for the bridge.

 Dental bridges can be constructed from gold alloys, non-precious alloys, porcelain, or a combination of these materials.
 When your bridge is made, the metal structure is shaped from your dental mold, made during your first appointment.

 The metal is then coated with porcelain material to match your natural tooth color.
 That way, you never have to face embarrassing questions about how you got your tooth replaced.